Medicaid bought sex offenders’ erectile dysfunction drugs

 According to the audit, 47 of those Medicaid recipients were also state sex offenders, who are prohibited from getting Medicaid-covered sexual treatments under a state law.

-DiNapoli said the lapses identified in the audit show the need for immediate action by state health officials to increase accountability and oversight.
+The lapses identified in the audit show the need for immediate action by state health officials to increase accountability and oversight, DiNapoli said.

 “There are clear rules about what conditions Medicaid will cover when it comes to erectile dysfunction drugs,” DiNapoli said.
 “Paying for sex offenders who’ve committed terrible crimes to get these drugs should never be lost in the bureaucratic administration of this program.”